You are currently browsing the category archive for the ‘Barack Obama’ category.

 The End of Capitalism?: Interview of Alex Knight – Part 1.
 Crisis and Opportunity

-Republished by Countercurrents, OpEdNews, Alliance for Sustainable Communities – Lehigh Valley, The Pigeon Post and Dissident Voice.
+Republished by Countercurrents, OpEdNews, Alliance for Sustainable Communities – Lehigh Valley, The Pigeon Post, Dissident Voice and The (Grace Lee) Boggs Blog!

 The following exchange between Michael Carriere and Alex Knight occurred via email, July 2010.
 Alex Knight was questioned about the End of Capitalism Theory, which states that the global capitalist system is breaking down due to ecological and social limits to growth and that a paradigm shift toward a non-capitalist future is underway.